 - The portal will allocate an application number which should then be used as an identifier throughout all communications with MS Australia.

-- You will be prompted to create offline documents using the MS Australia pre-supplied templates and upload these to your application.
+- You will be ed to create offline documents using the MS Australia pre-supplied templates and upload these to your application.
 Where you are required to upload a document, ensure that any figure and their legends are located together.

 - You will also be asked to enter information directly into the portal application forms.